solarwinds/snap-plugin-lib/tutorial/08-collector/README.md

 # System collector

-In the previous chapter we have written code responsible for gathering system information, yet enable to work in snap environment.
+In the previous chapter we have written code responsible for gathering system information, yet unable to work in snap environment.
-Now will write a missing part.
+Now will complement a missing part of the collector.

 ## Implementing `Collector` Module

-Let's start from creating a structure representing our collector which hold reference to `Proxy` interface (in `./collector/collector.go`)
+Let's start from creating a structure representing our collector, holding reference to `Proxy` interface (in `./collector/collector.go`)

 ```go
 type systemCollector struct {